maxisan/maxisan/README.md

 ## `This is me`
 Welcome to my repository!

-I'm a **full-stack developer** who enjoys a bit more the frontend development.
+I am a full-stack developer with a passion for front-end development.

-I love solving challenges and am passionate about technology in general.
+I thrive on solving challenges and exploring the latest in technology.

-**Some other things I love:**
+**When I'm not coding, you can find me:**

-🎮 Play videogames
+🎮 Playing video games

-🎲 Play and collect board games
+🎲 Enjoying board games

-🍻 Spend time with friends and family
+🍻 Spending time with friends and family

-😻 The *michis*
+😻 Admiring *michis*

-🧉 Drink *mate*
+🧉 Sipping on *mate*
 ## `My Projects`
 Know what I've been working on!

 ### `Challenges`

-🍺 **BeerUp** | This is the Santander's *fullstack challenge* that I made to get the job.
+🍺 **BeerUp** | This is a *full-stack challenge* I completed for Santander.

 [Try it online](https://beer-up.web.app/login) | [Visit the repository](https://github.com/maxisan/beerup)